Acoustic plasmons and conducting carriers in hole-doped cuprate superconductors

-Figure~2(b) plots a typical RIXS spectrum of hole-doped cuprate LSCO with the incident photon energy set to the ZRS feature in XAS.
-This spectrum includes the following features: elastic scattering, phonon excitations, plasmon and para-bimagnon excitations, $d$-$d$ excitations and fluorescence.
-Because of the limited energy resolution of the RIXS spectrometer, the phonon excitations were not well resolved from the elastic scattering, giving rise to an asymmetric and intense peak near the zero energy loss.
+Figure~2(b) plots a typical RIXS spectrum of hole-doped cuprate LSCO with the incident photon energy set to the ZRS resonance in XAS.
+This spectrum includes the following features: elastic scattering, phonon excitations, plasmon and para-bimagnon excitations, $d$-$d$ excitations and electron-hole pair excitations.
+Because of the limited energy resolution of the RIXS spectrometer, the phonon excitations were not well resolved from the elastic scattering, giving rise to an asymmetric and intense spectral profile near the zero energy loss.
 Because the O $2p$ bands are strongly hybridised with Cu $3d$, $d$-$d$ excitations of Cu and the excitonic excitations of ZRS occur in this RIXS spectrum at an energy loss above 1.5~eV; these excitation energies overlap with the energy of resonant fluorescence.
-Distinct from the Cu $L_3$-edge RIXS measurements, the O $K$-edge resonance allows no single-magnon excitation but permits us to observe even-order spin excitations.
-The excitation of para-bimagnons appears in the broad feature at energy loss centred at about 0.5 eV.
-This broad feature might also contain plasmon excitations, depending on the wave vector change \textbf{q}~=~\textbf{q}$_{\|}~+~q_{z}{\bf {\hat z}}$. \textbf{q}$_{\|}$ and $q_z$ are the in-plane and out-of-plane wave vector changes, and they will be expressed in units of $\frac{2\pi}{a}$ and $\frac{\pi}{d}$ throughout the paper, respectively.
-Here $a$ is the in-plane lattice constant and $d$ is the distance between two adjacent CuO$_2$ planes.
+Distinct from the Cu $L_3$-edge RIXS measurements, the O $K$-edge resonance yields negligible single-magnon excitations but permits us to observe even-order spin excitations.
+The excitation of para-bimagnons, which are called bimagnons throughout the paper for simplicity, appears in the broad feature at an energy loss centred at about 0.5 eV in LSCO\cite{Bisogni2012b,Chaix2018}.
+This broad feature might also contain plasmon excitations, depending on the wave-vector change, which is composed of in-plane wave-vector change \textbf{q}$_{\|}$ and out-of-plane component $q_z$, i.e., \textbf{q}~=~\textbf{q}$_{\|}~+~q_{z}{\bf {\hat z}}$; they are expressed in units of $\frac{2\pi}{a}$ and $\frac{2\pi}{c}$ throughout the paper, respectively.
+Here $a$ and $c$ are the in- and out-of-plane lattice constants, respectively, and $d = c/2$ is the distance between two adjacent CuO$_2$ layers.